argyle77/galaxyMaster/README.txt

 derivative.
 It should be very easy to get it running on any Ubuntu derivative, and relatively easy to get it running on other popular linux distributions.
-With the right libraries installed, you may even be able to build it in windows or on MAC (thanks to cmake), but I have little experience on either of these platforms.
+With the right libraries installed, you may even be able to build it in windows or on MAC (thanks to cmake), but I have little experience programming for either of these platforms.

 To build the code for the PIC target rather than the emulator target, I suggest obtaining a copy of MPLAB X IDE: